microsoft/artifacts-credprovider/README.md

 2. Unzip the file
 3. Copy the `netcore` (and `netfx` for nuget.exe) directory from the extracted archive to `$env:UserProfile\.nuget\plugins` (%UserProfile%/.nuget/plugins/)

 Using the above is recommended, but as per [NuGet's plugin discovery rules](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery), alternatively you can install the credential provider to a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .exe of the credential provider found in plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe.
 For example, $env:NUGET_PLUGIN_PATHS="my-alternative-location\CredentialProvider.Microsoft.exe".
-Note that if you are using both nuget and dotnet, this environment variable is not recommended due to this issue: https://github.com/NuGet/Home/issues/8151
+Note that if you are using both nuget.exe and `dotnet`, this environment variable is not recommended due to this issue: https://github.com/NuGet/Home/issues/8151

 ### Installation on Linux and Mac